 Begin Your Recovery Journey Today at New Directions for Women

-At New Directions for Women, our mission is “Saving the lives of women ofall ages, women with children and pregnant women affected by alcoholism, other addictions, and related issues.”
+At New Directions for Women, our mission is “Saving the lives of women of all ages, women with children and pregnant women affected by alcoholism, other addictions, and related issues.”
 Our track record of success is unparalleled in the SoCal treatment world.
 Our incredible staff has tens of thousands of hours of successful treatment and our facilities are second to none.
-If you are ready to begin or continue your treatment journey and you believe a partial hospitalization program might be for you, contact us today!
+Are you ready to begin or continue your treatment journey?
+If you believe a partial hospitalization program might be for you, contact us today!